AndyShor/RD_107/README.md

 # Repo structure
 This repository has the following structure

-* data - thermodynamic data of jet engine combustion products, retrieved form JANAF [JANAF](https://janaf.nist.gov/) database and cleaned
+* data - thermodynamic data of jet engine combustion products, retrieved form [JANAF](https://janaf.nist.gov/) database and cleaned
 * figures - containes images with the run results as well as nozzle drawing, and few other
 * model - is the OpenFOAM case folder, can be run 'as is' (see below), configured for sea level launch, 'as is' will take ~24h on average laptop
 * notebooks - contains some Jupyter notebooks used to create generate OpenFOAM geometry and gas settings from JANAF data